Skip to main content

 Evidence-Based Decision Making

-Using M&E evidence to inform programme, management, and policy decisions rather than intuition or habit.
+Using M&E evidence to inform program, management, and policy decisions rather than intuition or habit.

 Definition

-Evidence-based decision making is the practice of using M&E findings, data, analysis, and evaluative evidence, to inform programme decisions, management actions, and policy choices.
+Evidence-based decision making is the practice of using M&E findings - data, analysis, and evaluative evidence - to inform program decisions, management actions, and policy choices.
 Rather than relying on intuition, precedent, or political preference, decision-makers ground their choices in evidence of what is working, what is not, and why.
 It is the ultimate purpose of M&E systems: not reporting for its own sake, but evidence that drives change.

 Why It Matters